khalid-hussain/shaheen/chap16.md

 getting entangled in ropes.

 Ferdinand gave the order to blow the trumpet for a retreat and the remainder of his troops left the tents and ran.
-Moosa ordered his infantry to guard the provisions while his cavalry was ordered to continue the pursuit of the enemy.
+Musa ordered his infantry to guard the provisions while his cavalry was ordered to continue the pursuit of the enemy.

 Badr bin Mughira and Mansoor Bin Ahmed had surrounded the enemy from the right